Scouting The Net

 Jump in and make a BIG splash with fun activities that explore water and waves.
 There is an adventure waiting in one of Earth's final frontiers, the depths of the ocean floors.
 Creatures never imagined before can be found there.
 What kinds of animals do live there?
 What does the ocean floor look like?
 The den could discover what makes a boat float, learn about different sea vessels, and even make their own boats.
 The pack can celebrate this month with a beach party (no beach required) and family picnic as they enjoy the great outdoors.
 Top it off with a raingutter regatta.
 Complete the requirements for earning the National Summertime Pack Award.
 This is a fun month to bring a friend!
 This is a wonderful opportunity to teach water safety and practice the buddy system while having fun and earning the Swimming belt loop and pin.
 Character Connection: Perseverance

-August - Cub Scout Investigators
+August - Cooperation

-November - Winter Wonderland
+November - Respect

 Rate This Site @ Scouting The Net